Dementia Care Management in Hospice

 As care for Robert intensified, so did our interaction with his lovely wife, who was living through many stages of grief as Robert failed.
 Ingrid met Robert soon after WW2, when she came to this country from Austria and took a job as a secretary in Robert’s company.
 Many of Ingrid’s memories were of Robert as a powerful executive, and his changes both saddened and angered her.
 Dealing with her own health problems, worried about the expenses of his care, and actively grieving her losses, our physical care was for Robert, but our emotional and spiritual care were for Ingrid.

-In hospice our care plans change throughout the progression of disease.
+In hospice our dementia care management plans change throughout the progression of disease.
 When the patient has Moderate Dementia, his needs will be different than when he is at End Stage.
 Here are some examples of adjustments we’ll make during the course of hospice:

 End certain medications: Aricept or Namenda are two that we often discuss discontinuing when patients advance to End Stage dementia.
 The side effects outweigh the benefits (which are nil at this stage).